Leo Tolstoy

 — Saadi

-In knowledge, it is not the quantity that is important but a correct ranking of it.
+In knowledge, what matters is not the quantity but the correct hierarchy.
 It is important to know what knowledge is most important, what is of secondary importance, tertiary, etc., and what is least important of all.